KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_2.md

 ### Data Structures
 First, you'll create a data structure in _my-scripts.js_.
 You’ll take the drinks from the HTML markup and move them into the javascript file so they are easier to change.
 Since there are multiple drinks, an array (like a list) will be used to hold them.
 Each drink will be a JavaScript object and will need two key value pairs; a value that will link the drink label and the radio button and a label that will display nicely.
 There should be at least 5 drink objects in the menu.

-  1. In Atom in the _my-scripts.js_ file, create a variable called `cocktails` and initialize it to an empty array.
+  1. In Atom in the _my-scripts.js_ file just under the `var orderCount = 0;` code, create a variable called `cocktails` and initialize it to an empty array.

-  {}
+  {% hint style='tip' %}
 Empty Array: `[]`

 Array with content of different data types: `[“element1” , “element2”, 3, true]`
   {% endhint %}

-  1. Create an object for each drink.
-Each drink will need two keys - **id** and **label**.
-Each key will need a value paired with it.
-The “id” key will need a camelCase (camelCase means the first word starts with a lowercase letter and each subsequent word starts with an uppercase letter without spaces between words!) value that is the drink’s name paired with it.
-We will use this to connect the label to the radio button input.
-The “label” key will need the display version of the drink name paired with it.
+  2. Create an object for each drink.
+     * Each drink object will need two keys: `id` and `label`.
+     * Each key will need a value paired with it.
+     * The `id` key will need a camelCase value that is the drink’s name paired with it.
+This will connect the drink label to the radio button input.

+    {% hint style='tip' %}
+(camelCase means the first word starts with a lowercase letter and each subsequent word starts with an uppercase letter without spaces between words!)
+    {% endhint %}

+     * The `label` key will need the human readable drink name paired with it.

+  {% hint style='tip' %}
 Objects are surrounded by curly braces and contain key-value pairs like this:
 ```
 {
           "key": "value",
           "anotherKey": "Another Value"
 }
 ```
-# TODO: Tip.
+  {% endhint %}

+  {% hint style='tip' %}
 Don’t forget the comma between key value pairs!
+  {% endhint %}

   1. Make sure to save your work even though we won’t see any cool changes just yet!